The Falling Globe Clock at the Society of Antiquaries, London

-The object consists of an engraved terrestrial globe with 24 hours marked by Roman numerals around the equator on a moving ring, connected with a brass strap to two other moving rings, one above and one below the tropics.
-The lower cap has an engraved clock dial indicating hours and minutes by means of hands, also is engraved:
+This object consists of an engraved terrestrial globe with 24 hours marked by Roman numerals around the equator on a moving ring, connected with a brass strap to two other moving rings, one above and one below the tropics.
+The lower cap has an engraved clock dial indicating hours and minutes by means of hands, and is also engraved:

 Presented to the Society of Antiquaries by B. L. Vulliamy AD.
 1850.